osompress/genesis-simple-share/readme.txt

 Genesis Simple Share allows you to easily add beautiful share buttons to your site using a Genesis child theme

-== DEPRECATION NOTICE ==
-This plugin is now deprecated and will no longer receive feature updates.

-See alternative <a href="https://wordpress.org/plugins/search/social+share/">Social Sharing plugins</a>.

 == Description ==

 Genesis Simple Share is created to be simple and easy to use within your Genesis child theme.
 We have tried to focus on making default options and initial setup a breeze.